Cucumber

 10. Delikatesse – A rare variety from Germany.
 Given to me by my friend Micky.
 Fruits are 10″ long and unique in that they are pale & dark green with tiny warts!
 Superb tasting and excellent for slicing or pickles.
 The plants also happen to be excellent producers.
 One of my favorites.
 45-65 days Pkt…$3.00

-11. Double Yield – Back for 2024!
-A heirloom from 1924.
+11. Double Yield A heirloom from 1924.
 An extremely prolific producing pickling cucumber.
 Heavy yields offer 5-6″ long semi-bumpy dark green fruits.
 Others say uniform & smooth.
 Unknown at this time if it is spineless.
 60 days Pkt…$3.00

 12. Dragon’s Egg – traveled from a German Seed collector to a seed company in the US.
 However is a heirloom originating from Croatia!
 Beautiful creamy white fruit are about the size and shape of a large blunt ended goose egg.
 These “chubby” fruits are mild, bitter-free and sweet tasting.
 Plants will set massive yields.
 So fun to grow, very unique & great for the “children” in all of us!
 55-65 days